cwendorf/dsitR/docs/Metrics.md

 Interpretation:

-- 1 → perfect spatial clustering: neighbors have identical opinions (local consensus)
+- When = 1 → perfect spatial clustering: neighbors have identical opinions (local consensus)
-- 0 → agents are maximally mixed with respect to opinion (local disagreement)
+- When = 0 → agents are maximally mixed with respect to opinion (local disagreement)

 Example: